 How long are BetterHelp sessions?

 Sessions with BetterHelp last 30 minutes.
 However, you are allowed to ask for up to an hour, and some therapists may accommodate your request.

 BetterHelp does not prescribe medicine, which is normally done by a medical doctor or psychiatrist.
 This is true for the majority of online therapy companies and therapists who are not medical physicians.

-BetterHelp emphasizes that even though you must use your personal information to pay for services, your therapist will not have access to it.
-You can talk to your therapist privately by giving yourself a nickname.
+BetterHelp emphasizes that even though you must use your personal information to pay for services, your therapist will not be able to see it.
+You can talk to your therapist by giving yourself a nickname.

 How to get BetterHelp cheaper?